MIT-LCP/mimic-website/content/mimicdata/waveforms.md

 # Waveforms vs. clinical data

 This website provides documentation for the MIMIC-III Clinical Database.
-A separate, complementary resource named the "MIMIC-III Waveform Database" contains high resolution waveforms and numerics (second by second derived values from the waveforms).

-The clinical data can be accessed through PhysioNetWorks as detailed on the [getting started](/gettingstarted/access) pages. __Work to link waveform data with the MIMIC-III Clinical Database is still underway.
+A separate, complementary resource named the "MIMIC-III Waveform Database" contains high resolution waveforms and numerics (second by second derived values from the waveforms). __Work to link waveform data with the MIMIC-III Clinical Database is still underway.
 Please check here for updates on our progress.__

 <!--
 The waveform data can be accessed through PhysioNetBank and requires no log-in, [here](http://physionet.org/bank/mimic3wdb).